 Once a year, revheads from across the country descend on Canberra for the annual Summernats event.
-It’s a great opportunity for enthusiasts to partake in and watch legal burnouts in a controlled environment, with a range of cars of all shapes and sizes contributing to the event.
+It’s a great opportunity for enthusiasts to partake in and watch legal burnouts in a controlled environment!
+With a range of cars of all shapes and sizes contributing to the event.

-Which is all well and good, until an accident is caused, a property is damaged or someone is hurt – or worse.
+Which is all well and good, until an accident is caused, property is damaged or someone is hurt – or worse.

-Avoid the temptation to saddle old tyres up to your car for the purpose of burnouts, or selling them online for others to do the same.
+Avoid the temptation to saddle old tyres up to your car for the purpose of burnouts.
+Or selling them online for others to do the same.
 There are many legal avenues for disposing of these unwanted items, which will help you do your bit for the planet and avoid the penalties and harm that can come from related unsafe driving.

 Penalties for doing burnouts and the impact on the environment